sammyne/the-rust-programming-language/chapter18/README.md

         PATTERN => EXPRESSION,
     }
     ```
-- One requirement for `match` expressions is that they need to be *exhaustive* in
+- One requirement for `match` expressions is that they need to be *exhaustive* in the sense
-the sense that all possibilities for the value in the `match` expression must
-be accounted for
+    that all possibilities for the value in the `match` expression must be accounted for
-- One way to ensure you’ve covered every possibility is to have
+- One way to ensure you've covered every possibility is to have a **catchall pattern** for the
-a catchall pattern for the last arm
+    last arm
-- A particular pattern `_` will match anything, but it never binds to a variable,
+  - A particular pattern `_` will match anything, but it never binds to a variable, so it's
-so it’s often used in the last match arm
+    often used in the last match arm

 ### Conditional `if let` Expressions
 - Use `if let` expressions mainly as a shorter way to write the equivalent of a `match` that only matches one case
 - Example as [Listing 18-1: Mixing `if let`, `else if`, `else if let`, and `else`](./listings/_01/src/main.rs)
     - `if let` can also introduce shadowed variables in the same way that `match` arms can: the line `if let Ok(age) = age` introduces a new shadowed `age` variable that contains the value inside the `Ok` variant
     - The shadowed `age` we want to compare to 30 isn’t valid until the new scope starts with the curly bracket
-- The downside of using `if let` expressions is that the compiler doesn’t check
+- The downside of using `if let` expressions is that the compiler doesn't check
   exhaustiveness, whereas with `match` expressions it does

 ### `while let` Conditional Loops
-- The `while let` conditional loop allows a
+- The `while let` conditional loop allows a `while` loop to run for as long as a pattern
-`while` loop to run for as long as a pattern continues to match
+    continues to match
 - Example as [Listing 18-2: Using a `while let` loop to print values for as long as `stack.pop()` returns `Some`](./listings/_02/src/main.rs)

 ### `for` Loops